instill-ai/instill-core/README.md

 1. **Cookbooks**: Help us create helpful pipelines and guides for the community.
 Visit our [Cookbook repository](https://github.com/instill-ai/cookbook) to get started.

-2. **Issues**: Contribute to improvements by raising tickets using [templates here](https://github.com/instill-ai/instill-core/issues/new/choose) or discuss in existing ones you think you can helpwith.
+2. **Issues**: Contribute to improvements by raising tickets using [templates here](https://github.com/instill-ai/instill-core/issues/new/choose) or discuss in existing ones you think you can help with.

 ### Community Standards